-- We proposed supervised and unsupervised models for keyphrase extraction using multiple sources of evidence - Our models give significant improvements over baseline models for multiple datasets of research papers in the Computer Science domain - Future directions: - Citation context lengths: Incorporate more sophisticated approaches to identifying the text that is relevant to a target citation [Abu-Jbara and Radev, 2012; Teufel, 1999] and study the influence of context lengths on the quality of extracted keyphrase - Integrate terms not found in a target paper to be predicted as keyphrases - Evaluate CTR on other domains, e.g., the ACL Anthology, PubMed. - Extend CTR for extracting document summaries similar to [Mihalcea and Tarau 2004; Qazvinian, Radev, and Özgür, 2010] - Extend our models to address keyphrase extraction from a collection of documents [Moran, Wallace, Brodley, 2014]
+- We proposed supervised and unsupervised models for keyphrase extraction using multiple sources of evidence - The textual content of a document and its citing and cited contexts in the interlinked document network - Our models give significant improvements over baseline models for multiple datasets of research papers in the Computer Science domain - Future directions: - Citation context lengths: Interesting to incorporate more sophisticated approaches to identifying the text that is relevant to a target citation [Abu-Jbara and Radev, 2012; Teufel, 1999] and study the influence of context lengths on the quality of extracted keyphrase. - Integrated terms not found in the target paper to be predicted as keyphrases - Further evaluation of CTR on other domains, e.g., the ACL Anthology and PubMed. - Extend CTR for extracting document summaries similar to [Mihalcea and Tarau 2004; Qazvinian, Radev, and Özgür, 2010]